paszu/3DSRepo/Region-Changing.md

 10. Reinsert your SD card into your 3DS, then press Start to reboot
 12. Get into the homebrew launcher and launch Downgrade Check
 13. Press A to check titles
-14. Any title that does not match the expected version can be removed with FBI as it is leftover from the old region (this is optional)
+14. Any extra titles can be removed with FBI as they are leftover from the old region (this is optional)
 11. Update your region changed CFW SysNAND to the latest version